 When to buy or Sell Your Investments

 I genuinely enjoy the analytical mind of Howard Marks, co-founder of Oaktree Capital and author of great Investment books Mastering the Market Cycles and the Most Important Thing.
 I am not the only one.
-His memos are read by thousands of professional and individual investors alike.
+Thousands of professional and individual investors alike read his memos.
 One of his most well-known readers and admirers is the oracle of Omaha himself, Warren Buffett.

-Everyone is familiar with the old saying that captures the investing’s basic proposition: “buy low, sell high.”
 It’s a hackneyed caricature of the way most people view investing.
-But few important things can be distilled into just four words; thus, “buy low, sell high” is nothing but a starting point for discussing a very complex process.
+But few important things can be distilled into just four words; thus, “buy low, sell high” is a starting point for discussing a complex process.

 People may unquestioningly accept that they should sell appreciated investments.
 But how useful is that basic concept?
 Marks had partially covered this topic in a 2015 memo called Liquidity, where he stated these points: